 Bringing It All Together

 In the last decade, hundreds of organizations have launched with missions focused on introducing young women to STEM fields and helping professional women navigate careers in the tech industry.
 But locating these resources can be difficult.
-AWIT’s latest project, the AWIT TechGuide, which launches later this year, aims to provide an online directory that compiles all of the tech resources available to women and girls.
+AWIT’s latest project, the AWIT TechGuide, aims to provide an online directory that compiles all of the tech resources available to women and girls.

 “What if we took the hundreds of organizations that have the same goals and values and brought them together somehow—created a single source destination—where any woman or girl or parent interested in the industry could access information and resources about the tech industry.
 For the mom who wants to go back to work looking for options, to the girl who wants to learn more about the tech industry, to military personnel looking to translate their skills to corporate IT, to the female startup founder seeking investors and advice—basically create the ‘Google’ for women in tech,” said Cristina.